jar398/listtools/doc/guide.md

    relationship of the A concept to the B concept, the id is the taxon id of the B concept's record, and the name is canonical name from the B record.
+   An initial `.` prevents Excel from treating values as formulas.
    A value of `-` means there may be intersecting concepts but the list was not computed because the A row was not for a species.
  - `LUB in B` -
    The relationship/id/name of the A concept to its least upper bound (LUB) in the B checklist.
-The least upper bound is the smallest B concept that contains the A concept.
+The least upper bound is the smallest B concept that contains the all of the A concept.
+   An initial `.` prevents Excel from treating values as formulas.
    If the A
    and B names are accepted, the A concept is either the same (RCC-5 =) as the B concept or smaller (RCC-5 <) than it.
 For synonyms it may